 - Two placebos.

-First results reported in 2009 found no meaningful differences in rates of prostate cancer among the 4 groups.
+First SELECT results reported in 2009 found no meaningful differences in rates of prostate cancer among the 4 groups.
 In the Vitamin E alone group, there was a slight increase in the rate of prostate cancer and in the selenium alone group, there was a slight increase in the rate of diabetes.
 Based on those findings, the men in the study were advised to stop taking the study supplements.

 - Have any side effects or risks been reported from vitamin E?